codedance/Retaliation/README.md

 ### Testimonials

-> Retaliation brought us the productivity improvement pair-programming promised but could
+> <em>Retaliation brought us the productivity improvement pair-programming promised but
-> never deliver!
-We've seen a 22.871% decrease in build breakage since its implementation.
+> could never deliver!
+We've seen a 22.871% decrease in build breakage since its
+> implementation.</em>
 >
-> <em>Will, Chief Code Hacker</em>
+>    *Will, Chief Code Hacker*

-> Does what it says on the box.
+> <em>Does what it says on the box.
 We've seen improvements and we haven't even installed it
 > yet!
-Just the shear threat has kicked my team's coders into line.
+Just the shear threat has kicked my team's coders into line.</em>
 >
-> <em>Tom, Head Code Captain</em>
+>    *Tom, Head Code Captain*

-> Honestly, would you work in a dev team with a Lava Lamp build notifier?
+> <em>Honestly, would you work in a dev team with a Lava Lamp build notifier?
 What next?
-> Naan Cat mouse mats?
-Real coders work under the treat of Retaliation!
+> Nyan Cat mouse mats?
+Real coders work under the treat of Retaliation!</em>
 >
-> <em>Matt, Coding Machine</em>
+>    *Matt, Coding Machine*

 ### How to use

   1. Mount your Dream Cheeky Thunder missile launcher in a central and